arifkhanij32/Portfolio-website/README.md

 # Portfolio Website

-This is a simple portfolio website built using Flask, HTML, CSS, and JavaScript.
+This is a simple portfolio website built using Flask, HTML, CSS, JavaScript and Flask.

 ## Setup